 The Company is exposed to the financial risk related to the fluctuation of foreign exchange rates.
-During the first quarter of 2020, the Company operated in Canada, the United States, and Mexico, and a portion of the Company's expenses were incurred in Canadian dollars ("CAD"), US dollars ("USD"), and Mexican Pesos ("MXN").
+During the first half of 2020, the Company operated in Canada, the United States, and Mexico, and a portion of the Company's expenses were incurred in Canadian dollars ("CAD"), US dollars ("USD"), and Mexican Pesos.
 A significant change in the currency exchange rates between the Canadian, US and Mexican currencies, could have an effect on the Company's results of operations, financial position or cash flows.
 The Company has not hedged its exposure to currency fluctuations.

-As at March 31, 2020, the Company was exposed to currency risk on certain financial instruments denominated in USD and MXN.
-The Company does not have significant transactions or hold significant cash or other financial instruments denominated in USD and MXN currencies.
+During the six months ended June 30, 2020, the Company disposed of its Mexican subsidiaries, and is no longer exposed to the change in the currency exchange rates between the Canadian and Mexican currencies.
+As at June 30, 2020, the Company was exposed to currency risk on certain financial instruments denominated in USD.
+The Company does not have significant transactions or hold significant cash or other financial instruments denominated in USD currency.
 Therefore, the Company considers this risk to be immaterial.